Film: The Song of Bernadette

 - Nuns N' Rosaries: Yes, but also justified.

-- Oh Crap: Sister Vauzous, upon realizing just how very, very wrong she was in assuming that Bernadette had never truly suffered and therefore didn't deserve the visions she received.
+- Oh Crap!: Sister Vauzous (veteran stage actress Gladys Cooper), upon realizing just how very, very wrong she was in assuming that Bernadette had never truly suffered and therefore didn't deserve the visions she received.
 Twice.

 - "The Reason You Suck" Speech: Sister Vauzous gives Bernadette one at the tail end of the film about how she has never known real suffering, only for Bernadette to reveal that she has been living with the impossibly painful condition tuberculosis of the bone in her legs for years.